 All profits made on chargeable assets during any given tax year will need to be added together to give your overall net gains for that year, having deducted any allowable costs as well as your tax-free allowance.

 These net gains are then added to your total taxable income to determine the appropriate rate of tax.
-If your taxable income and chargeable gains added together are less than £34,500, the basic capital gains tax rate applies.

 Where the two figures combined are above the higher tax threshold, you pay the basic-rate on the part up to the threshold, and the higher rate on the remainder.

 Deducting costs from any chargeable gains

 When working out how to calculate capital gains tax you will need to know what costs can be deducted from your overall chargeable gain.